 Keep in mind, not all family law attorneys handle domestic violence cases, and if criminal charges are also filed at the same time, the case becomes even more complex.

 SIEGELLAW has more than 25 years of experience helping individuals and families in Maryland face the challenges of domestic violence.
 If you have been falsely accused of domestic abuse, take steps to ensure that your rights and your future are well-protected.
-Call us at (410) 792-2300 or fill out the form to get started.
+Call us at (410) 792-2300 or request a consultation online.